 How is Measles Diagnosed?

-Measles is usually diagnosed by healthcare providers through the patient’s clinical symptoms, such as a rash, Koplik spots, and conjunctivitis.
-The patient and their family’s history will also be examined for any past infections, vaccinations, and recent travels (domestic and international).
+Measles is usually diagnosed by healthcare providers through clinical symptoms, such as a rash, Koplik spots, and conjunctivitis.
+The patient and family history will be examined for any past infections, vaccinations, and recent travels (domestic and international).

-Lab testing is required to confirm if a person has measles, since it’s not a common illness.
-Your healthcare provider usually collects swab samples from your nose or throat, but may ask for a urine or blood sample.
+Lab testing is required to confirm if a person has measles as it is not a common illness.
+Your healthcare provider will most likely collect swab samples from your nose or throat, but may ask for a urine or blood sample.

 What is the Infection Timing and Treatment?